Schools debate: Gifted and talented, or racist and elitist?

 It noted that U.S. schools identified 3.3 million students as gifted and talented but that an additional 3.6 million should have been similarly designated.
 The additional students missing from those rolls, her study said, were disproportionately Black, Latino and Indigenous students.

-Nationwide, 8.1% of white children in public schools are considered gifted, compared with 4.5% of Black students, according to an Associated Press analysis of the most recent federal data.
+Nationwide, 8.1% of white and 12.7% of Asian American children in public schools are considered gifted, compared with 4.5% of Hispanic and 3.5% of Black students, according to an Associated Press analysis of the most recent federal data.

 Gifted and talented programs aim to provide outlets for students who feel intellectually constrained by the instruction offered to their peers.
 Critics of the push to eliminate them say it punishes high achievers and cuts off a prized opportunity for advancement, particularly for low-income families without access to private enrichment programs.